St Catherine's Hill, Surrey

 St Catherine's Hill is a hill south of Guildford in Surrey, England, with a ruined chapel on its top.

 The hill is about half a mile south of Guildford on the way to Godalming, near the village of Artington and the River Wey.
 The village is on a sandstone outcrop near the Pilgrims' Way, at the crossing on the river.

 Chapel

 The name is derived from the chantry chapel, a ruined ancient monument on top of the hill.
-This was probably a chapel of ease associated with St Nicholas Church in Guildford and was built in the early 14th century by the rector of the church, Richard de Wauncey.
+This was probably a chapel of ease associated with St Nicolas Church in Guildford and was built in the early 14th century by the rector of the church, Richard de Wauncey.
 A five-day fair has been held here historically, licensed by King Edward II in 1308.

 Archaeology

 In 2020 a small cave was discovered on the hill during work on the railway line between Guildford and Portsmouth, which goes through a tunnel under the hill.
 The cave is reported to contain several decorative niches carved into the walls of the sandstone cave, which are thought to be part of a medieval shrine dating to the 14th century.